Like Henry Clay of America, Tony Anenih remains the greatest politician in 21st Century Nigeria

 U.S. President Abraham Lincoln once called Henry Clay “My Beau Ideal of a Statesman” because of Clay's political influence in America.
 President Lincoln once told a sculptor carving his likeness that he “almost worshiped Henry Clay,” although Lincoln apparently never met Henry Clay.

 Henry Clay, the 19th century political figure, was in definite terms the most powerful American who never served as President of the United States, just like Chief Tony Anenih of Uromi, Edo State.
-Clay influenced the American nation and a great many political leaders across party lines with his unique ideology and class, so too is Tony Anenih.
+Clay influenced the American nation and a great many political leaders across party lines with his unique ideology and style, so too is Tony Anenih.

 No matter how one thinks or feels about Anenih, across the political spectrum and across parties, one reality is clear, he is the best political body of all time.